google-deepmind/rlax/README.md

 RLax (pronounced "relax") is a library built on top of JAX that exposes useful building blocks for implementing reinforcement learning agents.

-The operations and functions provided are not complete algorithms, but implementations of reinforcement learning specific mathematical operations that are needed when building fully-functional agents.

 ## Installation

 RLax can be installed with pip directly from github, with the following command:

 `pip install git+git://github.com/deepmind/rlax.git`.

-RLax code may be just-in-time compiled for different platforms (CPU, GPU, TPU) using JAX's `jit`.
+All RLax code may then be just in time compiled for different hardware (e.g. CPU, GPU, TPU) using JAX's `jax.jit` function.

+## Usage

+The operations and functions provided are not complete algorithms, but implementations of reinforcement learning specific mathematical operations that are needed when building fully-functional agents.

+See `examples/catch.py` for an example of using some of the functions in RLax to implement a Q-learning agent capable of learning to play Catch (a common unit-test for agent learning in the reinforcement learning literature).

+See file-level and function-level doc-strings for the documentation of these functions and for references to the papers that introduced and/or used them.

 ## Background